Reviews Archive

 Scrolling

-Spectrum - The scrolling is, unfortunately one of the worst things about the Spectrum version, it is quite jerky and the screen is "pushed" forward, instead of moving with the character
+Spectrum - Unfortunately the scrolling is one of the worst aspects about the Spectrum version, its very jerky and the screen is pushed forward, instead of smoothly moving along with the character.
+The scrolling is very ugly, but after a while you get used to it, and fortunately it doesn't affect the gameplay too much.

-Amstrad - Pretty much the same as the Spectrum
+Amstrad - Pretty much the same as the Spectrum, but slower.

 Sound